titardrew/macstore-app-baker/README.md

 1. Place this bake.py into the folder holding your *.entitlements and *.app files.
 2. Make sure that your *.app file matches the name of your application (That you want to see in mac store).
 3. Have Python (3 or 2) installed on your mac.
 If you don't have - use Homebrew to install it (or in any other way).
+4. Have Xcode (better latest, but it is not very important)

 To run this script: